DenisPopov15/denver-eth-2022/README.md

  - Install dependencies for each services - just run `npm run fullInstall` from root project folder
  - Run the system `npm run startSystem` (will work only if pm2 installed)

+## Frontend
+You will need to create `.env.local` file in the `connectors-frontend` folder and set the following variables:

 ## Connectors

 ### Poap